WELCOME TO NEW INTERNATIONAL OWLS!

 To learn more about required immunizations and COVID-19 related questions for all incoming full-time students, visit Temple University's Student Health Services.

 - New first-year students will register for an Orientation session that includes academic advising after completing the required "Next Steps" on TUportal.
 Academic advising involves students meeting their academic advisor in their school or college and selecting courses for the coming semester.
-For Spring 2022, international students can attend any First-year Orientation session for their School/College, including the virtual orientation on either December 7th, 2021 or January 7th, 2022 from 10 a.m. - 4 p.m., Eastern Standard Time.
-Visit First-year Orientation for more details about First-year Orientation and steps to sign-up.
-For additional questions about this process, please email our office at email@example.com.
+For Fall 2022, new international students can attend any First-Year Orientation session or Transfer Advising session offered for their school/college.
+Multiple options for both in-person and virtual orientation/advising sessions will be offered in Summer 2022.
+Please contact Orient@temple.edu with any questions about times/dates.

 - New transfer students will register for an academic advising session after completing the required "Next Steps" on TUportal.
 Academic advising involves students meeting their academic advisor in their school or college and selecting courses for the coming semester.
-For Spring 2022, international transfer students can attend any Transfer Orientation session for their School/College.
 There are multiple sessions offered and students can select an open date on TUPortal.
 Visit Transfer Orientation for more details about First-year Orientation and steps to sign-up.

 For additional registration questions, please email firstname.lastname@example.org.

 All new graduate international students will receive information from their school or college about specific departmental orientation sessions.
 All graduate international students who have submitted an enrollment deposit will also be invited to a virtual International Students Welcome Session event.
 This session is not mandatory, but highly encouraged; it will cover expectations, resources, and tips for success.
-For Spring 2022, this session is on Thursday, January 6th, 2022 from 9 a.m. - 12 p.m.
-Eastern Standard Time.
-A Zoom link and additional details will be sent by email to all new students who have submitted their enrollment deposit.
+For Fall 2022, this session will take place on Thursday, August 18th, 2022 from 9am-12pm Eastern Standard Time.
+A RSVP link with location details will be sent by email to all new students who have submitted their enrollment deposit.
 Additional questions can be sent to email@example.com.

 Prior to the start of the academic term, new, deposited students are invited to a virtual Pre-Arrival webinar.
 During this session, both the ISA team and other campus partners will introduce helpful Temple resources and provide information regarding arrival processes.
 This session is not mandatory, but highly recommended for new students.

-The following are Spring 2022 Pre-Arrival webinar for new students:
+The following are Fall 2022 Pre-Arrival webinar for new students:

 New students will be invited to pre-register to the event via email.
 For questions, please email us at firstname.lastname@example.org.